1991 Soviet coup attempt

-The GKChP hardliners dispatched KGB agents who detained Gorbachev at his dacha but failed to detain the recently elected president of a newly reconstituted Russia, Boris Yeltsin, who had been both an ally and critic of Gorbachev.
+The GKChP hardliners dispatched KGB agents who detained Gorbachev at his dacha but failed to detain the recently elected president of Russia, Boris Yeltsin, who had been both an ally and critic of Gorbachev.
 The GKChP was poorly organized and met with effective resistance by both Yeltsin and a civilian campaign of anti-authoritarian protesters, mainly in Moscow.
 The coup collapsed in two days, and Gorbachev returned to office while the plotters all lost their posts.
 Yeltsin subsequently became the dominant leader and Gorbachev lost much of his influence.
 The failed coup led to both the immediate collapse of the CPSU and the dissolution of the USSR four months later.

 Following the capitulation of the GKChP, popularly referred to as the "Gang of Eight", both the Supreme Court of the Russian Soviet Federative Socialist Republic (RSFSR) and President Gorbachev described its actions as a coup attempt.